funvill/funvill.github.io/_posts/2012-08-29-host-gator-has-bad-security-and-sucks.md

 layout: single
 title: Host gator has bad security and sucks.
 date: 2012-08-29 21:56
-categories: hosting, passwords, rant, Rants, security, support, WebDevelopment, webdev
+categories: Rants
+tags: hosting passwords rant Rants security support Development webdev
 ---
 I had a bad experience with <a href="http://www.hostgator.com/">HostGator</a> the other day.
 I had forgot the password to HostGators billing system and went though their password recovery function.
 The password recovery system emailed me my password in plain text instead of a link to reset the password.